mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 the maxWireVersion is less than 8.
 The error message MUST contain "Auto-encryption requires a minimum MongoDB version of 4.2".

+Note, all client side features (including all of ``ClientEncryption``) are only supported against 4.2 or higher servers.
+However, errors are only raised for automatic encryption/decryption against older servers.
+See `Why is a 4.2 server required?`_.

 Interaction with Command Monitoring
 ===================================
 Unencrypted data MUST NOT appear in the data of any command monitoring